-- 13.1 All sharing owners whose Deed of Conditions requires them to contribute towards common repairs and the upkeep of common land, and where Calvay Housing Association is named or has been appointed as the property factor, will also receive a factoring service. - 13.2 The extent of the factoring service will be defined in the Deed of Conditions.
-All sharing owners who receive a factoring service from Calvay Housing Association will also receive details of the Property Factors Code of Conduct and a Written Statement of Services provided, in accordance with the Property Factors (Scotland) Act 2011.
-(See Factoring Policy and Written Statement of Services)
+- 13.1 All sharing owners whose Deed of Conditions requires them to contribute towards common repairs and the upkeep of common land, and where CHA is named or has been appointed as the property factor, will also receive a factoring service. - 13.2 The extent of the factoring service will be defined in the Deed of Conditions.
+All sharing owners who receive a factoring service from the Association will also receive details of the Code of Conduct for Property Factors and a Written Statement of Services provided, both in accordance with the Property Factors (Scotland) Act 2011.